top of page

 The FHA Self-Sufficiency Test checks if the rental income from a property can pay for the mortgage each month.
 It is a must-do test for those who buy properties with three to four units.

 Not only does it cover principal and interest, but also taxes and insurance or PITI payments.
-The buyer lives in one unit and rents out others.
-To pass this test, all these units' rent, including the lived-in one, counts.
+The buyer must live in one unit as their primary residence while renting out the remaining units.
+To pass the FHA self-sufficiency test, the lender uses the appraiser’s fair-market-rent estimate for every unit in the building, including the owner’s unit, and then applies the twenty-five-percent vacancy and maintenance deduction.

 An appraiser helps figure out what that amount might be based on fair market rents from all units.
-Buyers can use an FHA self-sufficiency calculator tool to see if they meet the test's needs before buying a property.
+Buyers can use an FHA self-sufficiency test to see if they meet the test's needs before buying a property.

 Role of Lender and Real Estate Agent